 I Have No Plans of Going Back to Evangelical Christianity

 I have pushed back from evangelicalism and have no plans of returning to it at all.
-I have done a lot over the years from the small country church in the Wisconsin countryside, to doing the evangelical mega church in Washington, D.C.
-I worked hard at planting the Campus Crusade for Christ (today called Cru) chapter at Marquette University in Milwaukee, Wisconsin from 2000 until 2002.
-The reasons for me walking away from evangelicalism are many.
+I have done a lot over the years from the small church in the Wisconsin countryside, to doing the evangelical mega church in Washington, D.C.
+Plus I worked hard at planting the Campus Crusade for Christ (today called Cru) chapter at Marquette University in Milwaukee, Wisconsin from 2000 until 2002.
+The reasons for me walking away from evangelicalism are many in addition to the spiritual abuse issue.
 The Neo-Calvinists have authoritarian issues and reformed theology makes the problem of evil worse.
 The traditional Baptist or evangelical side of Christianity is too involved in the culture wars and politics.
 In that side of evangelicalism you could say that Jesus suffered at Calvary and died for a United States Supreme Court seat here in my backyard of Washington, D.C.
-So I have transitioned into the dones and avoid church.
-I do pop up in many to write stories and collect information for this blog.
+So I have transitioned into the dones and avoid church completely.
+However, I do pop up in many churches to write stories and collect information for publishing this blog.
 But I will not go for personal purposes again.
-But you can read more about my logic in rejecting evangelicalism in, “Reflecting on My Decision to Reject Evangelical Christianity.
+To understand my mindset more you can go to, “Reflecting on My Decision to Reject Evangelical Christianity.
 Its Too Corrupt, Political and Intellectually Shallow.”

 “It’s the Corruption Stupid…”

 In 1992 when Bill Clinton ran for president James Carville used to hang up a banner at events saying, “It’s the economy stupid.”
 I’d like to use that thought in applying the problem to evangelicalism.
 While American evangelicalism struggles with intellectual issues and hostility to science there is also the large looming issue of corruption.
 And in the view of this blog many evangelicals are in denial about this problem.
 “It’s the corruption stupid” is how the issue should be phrased.
 For me its reinforced and also a part of my history.
 In the end I’ve largely written about almost every evangelical church that I once called home.
-From the sex abuse scandal at Elmbrook Church in the Milwaukee, Wisconsin area of 1999 to being a whistleblower at Fairfax Community Church here in the Washington, D.C. area with a high risk sex offender who had access to children.
-But inside evangelicalism think of all the scandals that have taken place, some of them this blog has written about.
-From the voyeurism and child pornography scandal of Bryan Loritts and Acts 29 Fellowship, Memphis, to the sex abuse crisis inside the Southern Baptist Convention, to some of the issues I have written about inside the Evangelical Free Church of America due to some flaws with congregationalism.
+From the sex abuse scandal at Elmbrook Church with a number of students preyed on my a youth minister who committed suicide in the Milwaukee, Wisconsin area of 1999; to being a whistleblower at Fairfax Community Church here in the Washington, D.C. area with a high risk sex offender who had access to children, and the church lied to its congregation.
+But inside evangelicalism stop and think of all the scandals that have taken place, some of them this blog has written about.
+From the voyeurism and child pornography scandal of Bryan Loritts and Acts 29 Fellowship Memphis, to the ongoing sex abuse crisis inside the Southern Baptist Convention, to some of the issues I have written about inside the Evangelical Free Church of America due to some flaws with congregationalism.
 But its much more than that as well.
 You have the Ravi Zacharias scandal, Mark Driscoll and Mars Hill or C.J.
 Mahaney and Sovereign Grace Ministries.
 Plus you often have financial scandals and also James MacDonald’s infamous abuse of power at Harvest Bible Chapel in Chicago.
 The problems are endless and keep coming full speed.
 When it comes to American evangelicalism the single biggest problem is corruption.
+For me the corruption casts doubt upon God and willful ignorance by many evangelicals is damning.
 Other issues like gay marriage, transgenderism, shifting American culture, etc… often become a straw man’s argument for many evangelicals who can’t admit the problem is corruption.
 To read more about this go to, “Another Reflection on Rachel Held Evans: “It’s the Corruption Stupid.”
 Plus Other Challenges.”

 If You Are an Atheist or Skeptic You Are Most Welcome Here